 Spring 2017 San Francisco ACS Meeting

 Photos courtesy of Murthy Gudipati.
-The seven sessions of the "Expanding the Frontiers in Condensed Phase Astrochemistry: Electron Transfer Processes in Ices and Catalysis on Interstellar Grains" symposium began with a room filled to capacity on Monday.
+The eight sessions of the "Expanding the Frontiers in Condensed Phase Astrochemistry: Electron Transfer Processes in Ices and Catalysis on Interstellar Grains" symposium began with a room filled to capacity on Monday.
 A change of rooms led to expanded discussions with presentations by undergraduate students all the way to emeritus professors.
 The astrochemistry symposium was one of the most highly attended of the PHYS symposia drawing in chemists and other chemically-minded scientists from across the spectrum of chemistry, physics, astronomy, and geoscience to name a few.
 Look for more information coming about the upcoming Washington, DC symposium with time allotted for watching the solar eclipse!

 ACS Astrochemistry 2017 Dissertation Award